waqasilyas/json-converter-bmpr/README.md

     TARGET    The destination file to save the JSON output.
 If not give, the JSON is emitted on standard output
     -f        Force overwrite if TARGET exists
-    -nh       Do not replace binary data with hashes.
+    -n        Do not replace binary data with hashes.
 By default a data hash is calculated and emitted for binary data like images -h        Prints this description
 ```
+Note: Requires .NET Framework 4.5

 # TODO
 * Simplify the awkward mockup.controls.control.children.controls.control hierarchy